ansys/scade-wux/doc/source/contributing.rst

 page to submit questions, report bugs, and request new features.
 When possible, use these templates:

-* Bug, problem, error: For filing a bug report
+* Bug, problem, error: for filing a bug report
-* Documentation error: For requesting modifications to the documentation
+* Documentation error: for requesting modifications to the documentation
-* Adding an example: For proposing a new example
+* Adding an example: for proposing a new example
-* New feature: For requesting enhancements to the code
+* New feature: for requesting enhancements to the code

 If your issue does not fit into one of these template categories, click the link for opening a blank issue.